Wool vs Down Comforter: Why Down Causes 3 AM Sweats

 This cycle — what we call the Micro-Sauna Effect — explains why down often feels great at bedtime but uncomfortable hours later.

-It’s how passive insulation behaves once humidity enters the picture.
+It's not a defect.
+It's how passive insulation behaves once humidity enters the picture.

-Wool vs Down Comforter: Quick Comparison
+Wool vs Down Comforter: Which Material Regulates Temperature Better?

 FeatureWool ComforterDown Comforter